Online Astronomy eText: The Planets

 The structure of Saturn is similar to that of Jupiter, but it is much less compressed under its weight, so it has far less metallic hydrogen.

 Uranus and Neptune have relatively small amounts of hydrogen -- just a few Earth masses -- above their icy and metallic cores, so we can be more confident about the structure of those cores.
-For Neptune, which has more mass than Uranus, but is smaller, the core must be most of the mass, while for Uranus, the hydrogen "mantle" must be more significant, and perhaps even exceed the mass of the core.
+For Neptune, which has more mass than Uranus but is smaller, the core must have most of the mass, while for Uranus the hydrogen "mantle" must be more significant, and perhaps even exceed the mass of the core.